-“How long can a guest stay with me before it becomes a problem?”
-Tenant, NSW
+“How long can a guest stay in my rental property with me before it becomes a problem?”

-We asked Mint360property Senior Property Manager, Emma Bettencourt for her advice.
+We asked Senior Property Manager at BradfieldCleary Real Estate, Emma Bettencourt, for her advice.

-“Everyone is a little different with this, as this can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.
+“Everyone is a little different with this, as it can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.

-Emma said it is always best to be upfront and honest with your real estate agent from the get-go.
+Emma said it’s always best to be upfront and honest with your real estate agent from the get-go.

 “When in doubt, just ask, and we’ll be able to let you know how best to proceed,” she said.

-A good rule to remember: The leaseholder is always responsible for their guests.
-If complaints are received, they will ultimately fall on the person who is on the lease agreement.
+A good rule to remember is that the leaseholder is always responsible for their guests.
+If complaints are received, they will ultimately fall on the person on the lease agreement.